FURTHRresearch/furthrmind-sdk/README.md

-# furthrmind-sdk
+# furthrmind

 This package allows to easily interact with your FURTHRmind application in order to retrieve data or to write new data.

 ## Install
 ```
-pip install furthrmind-sdk
+pip install furthrmind
 ```

 ## Basic usage